 Axonator Apps Using Object Detection Technology

-Based on the popular applications discussed, the Axonator platform uses the object detection technology in a series of apps developed to give powerful capabilities and value-added features to our clients, resulting in the implementation of better, efficient, and structured business processes leading to enhanced profitability of our client businesses.
+Based on the popular applications discussed, the Axonator no-code platform uses the object detection technology in a series of apps developed to give powerful capabilities and value-added features to our clients, resulting in the implementation of better, efficient, and structured business processes leading to enhanced profitability of our client businesses.

 Disney Asset Management Solution

 The Disney asset management solution is a landmark event for us, for it was developed by our founder and CEO, even before Axonator came into existence.
 On a visit to the US, Jayesh was approached by the Disneyland management team for developing a solution that would help them in maintaining and tracking a large number of assets, that were spread across their vast campus, spread over X acres.

 Based on the object detection technology, Jayesh developed a system for Disney capable of detecting the assets spread across their vast campus, track their location, the condition of the assets, and relay the detected information to their asset inspection and maintenance team so that tasks like asset management, asset tracking, and maintenance and management of the assets could be simplified, using a mobile application.
 The asset inspectors could also get a list of the nearby assets based on their location on the Disney campus.

 Recognizing the potential of the mobile apps to replace the outdated and inefficient pen and the paper-based manual system being used at that time, Jayesh founded Axonator, and presently Axonator is playing a huge part in helping various companies, of all sizes, to leverage digital transformation based on the use of no-code micro-apps.

 The Axonator quality management app uses the object detection technology for inspecting the objects on the assembly line or the manufacturing floor.
 The objects detected are subjected to automated quality control checks and detect defects in the end-products as well.